dkingDev/MP1/README.md

 The aim for this website, is to provide all the information for skiing activities in one place, allowing users to avoid multiple searches from their browser.
 Each location provided will allow users to go directly to the correct website for all information on what the sports centre provides, including opening times, contact details in full, and cost for each activity provided.

+## UX

+### User stories

+* The user should be able to find out the purpose of the website and what it is about.

+* The user should be able to navigate the nav bar to access the website easily.

+* Social media links when clicked on by the user should open and take them to the site they require.

+* The website should be fully responsive for the user on mobile, tablet, and desktop.

+* The user should expect the website to run smoothly with out issues like images not loading or getting error messages.

+* The user should be able to find be able to find the relevant information relating to resorts, about us and contact information easily.

 ## Technologies Used

 ### Frameworks, Programs, and Libraries